 Dominic Di Loreto, MA, BCIA has 6 years of experience developing and implementing neuromodulation treatments in premier clinics in the United States.
 Dominic is an International Society for Neurofeedback and Research (ISNR) award winner who graduated cum laude from the University of Tennessee, Knoxville, where he studied the physiology of anxiety using EEG and cortisol.

-Jessica Hunter, MS, LAC, CFTP
+Jessica Hunter, MS, LPC, CFTP

 Director of Therapeutic Services